 Prior to joining Altai, Henri worked with NGOs in South Sudan, and also worked with UNDP and the Dutch Ministry of Foreign Affairs.
 Henri holds an MA in Advanced Development Studies from the Radboud University and an MA in Economic Development from the University of Amsterdam.

-Anne-Elisabeth Costafrolaz is a Project Manager at Altai Consulting.
+Anne-Elisabeth Costafrolaz is a Project Manager at Altai Consulting, based in Nairobi with frequent travel across Somalia and Somaliland.

-Prior to joining Altai Consulting, Anne-Elisabeth participated in the impact evaluation on a school-based HIV education program in Cameroon.
-She also worked for an independent consultancy in Paris, Eki:metrics, and volunteered for an NGO in Bolivia, assisting in the implementation of microfinance projects.
+Prior to joining Altai Consulting, Anne-Elisabeth participated in the impact evaluation of a school-based HIV education program in Cameroon.
+She also worked for an independent consultancy specialized in applied statistics and econometrics, Eki:metrics, and volunteered for an NGO in Bolivia, assisting in the implementation of microfinance projects.

-Anne-Elisabeth holds a Master’s degree from HEC Paris and from ENSAE (Paris Graduate School of Economics, Statistics and Finance) as well as a research Master’s degree from Sciences Po Paris and Ecole Polytechnique, with a specialization in development economics, public policies and political economy.
+Anne-Elisabeth holds a Master’s degree from HEC Paris (France’s leading Business School) and from ENSAE (Paris Graduate School of Economics, Statistics and Finance) as well as a research Master’s degree from Sciences Po Paris and Ecole Polytechnique, with a specialization in development economics, public policies and political economy.

 Anne-Claire Muller is Project Manager at Altai Consulting.